Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Results

-\paragraph{ Born-Huang expansion} The Born–Huang expansion offers a systematic way to go beyond the adiabatic BO approximation by the proposal of a total wave function as a superposition of electronic BO states in Eq.~\eqref{eq:Born-Huang_wave_function}.
+\paragraph{ Born-Huang expansion} The Born–Huang expansion is believed to offer a systematic way to improve the total molecular state beyond the adiabatic BO approximation by proposing a total wave function as a superposition of electronic BO states in Eq.~\eqref{eq:Born-Huang_wave_function}.
 Non-adiabatic couplings between the different electronic states in the expansion are now explicitly included.
 The diagonalization of Eq.~\eqref{eq:BHnuclear}, in the FGH grid provides the total vibronic energies and states.
 Having access to Born-Huang solutions in a realistic molecular system may become prohibitive.
-This Shin-Methiu model allows for the accurate computation of all ingredients (electronic and vibrational wave functions and the whole set of non-adiabatic couplings).
+This Shin-Metiu model allows for the accurate computation of all ingredients (electronic and vibrational wave functions and the whole set of non-adiabatic couplings).

 Although the expressions for the full density matrix in this basis [Eqs.~\eqref{eq:density_operator_R_BH} and \eqref{eq:density_operator_x_BH}] are more elaborate than those derived for pure BO states [Eqs.~\eqref{eq:density_operator_R} and \eqref{eq:density_operator_x}], its application is straightforward.
-Within the Born-Huang method the BH vibronic eigenstates cannot be attributed to a single potential curve (beyond BO there are no PECs).
-In spite of that, Fig.~\ref{fig:entropy_shin-metiu}c. illustrates that the entanglement for most BH vibronic states closely aligns along one of the BO entropy values for $V^A_1$, $V^A_2$ and $V^A_3$.
+Within the BH method the vibronic eigenstates cannot be attributed to a single potential curve (beyond BO there are no unambiguous PECs).
+Despite that, Fig.~\ref{fig:entropy_shin-metiu}(c) illustrates that the entanglement for most BH vibronic states aligns closely along one of the BO entropy values for $V^A_1$, $V^A_2$ and $V^A_3$.
 This happens when the mixing component of one BO wave function $\phi^A_n$ dominates.
-Nevertheless, there is always a BO superposition, so that the BH entanglement is always above any BO counterpart.
-Incidentally, above $E=-0.30$ eV a couple of two nearly degenerated BO vibronic states from $V^A_1$ and $V^A_2$ with energies $E_{1,m_1} > E_{2,m_2}$, interact with a constant non-adiabatic coupling to produce a splitting in the energies and a new coupled BH vibronic eigenstate where the leading component is $V^A_1$ component, then inherited by the entanglement content.
+Nevertheless, there is always a BO superposition, so that the BH entanglement is always slightly above any BO counterpart.
+Incidentally, above $E=-0.30$ eV a couple of two nearly degenerated BO vibronic states from $V^A_1$ and $V^A_2$ with energies $E_{1,m_1} > E_{2,m_2}$, interact with a (approximately) constant non-adiabatic coupling to produce a splitting in the energies and a new coupled BH vibronic eigenstate where the leading component is the $V^A_1$ component, then inherited by the entanglement content.
 The opposite also occurs for $E_{1,m_1} < E_{2,m_2}$ with a dominant contribution from $V^A_2$.